Mike Pompeo lashes out at journalist over Ukraine question | DW | 26.01.2020

 The US secretary of state has come under fire by critics who say the Department of State did not protect the former ambassador to Ukraine, Marie Yovanovitch, from political attacks before being ousted by President Donald Trump last year.

-The president's decision to remove Yovanovitch became a key event that led to his impeachment by the House of Representatives for abuse of power and obstruction of Congress, charges related to Trump's order to withhold military aid to the eastern European country.
+The president's decision to remove Yovanovitch became a key event that led to his impeachment by the House of Representatives for abuse of power and obstruction of Congress — two charges related to Trump pressuring Ukraine to investigate a political rival, and subsequently trying to block the House investigation.

-There were reports that Yovanovitch was illegally placed under surveillance, an issue that Pompeo tried to evade in the interview.
+In January reports emerged that Yovanovitch was illegally placed under surveillance, an issue that Pompeo tried to evade in the interview.

 Read more: US Secretary of State Pompeo subpoenaed in Trump impeachment inquiry